-- 1.3.1 For the purpose of the present Rules the ships in accordance with the areas of navigation permitted for them are divided as follows: - .1 ships of unrestricted service; - .2 ships of restricted area of navigation R1; - .3 ships of restricted area of navigation R2; - .4 ships of restricted area of navigation R2-RSN; - .5 ships of restricted area of navigation R2-RSN(4,5); - .6 ships of restricted area of navigation R3-RSN; - .7 ships of restricted area of navigation R3.
+- 1.3.1 For the purpose of these Rules the ships in accordance with the areas of navigation permitted for them are divided as follows: - .1 ships of unrestricted service; - .2 ships of restricted area of navigation R1; - .3 ships of restricted area of navigation R2; - .4 ships of restricted area of navigation R2-RSN; - .5 ships of restricted area of navigation R2-RSN(4,5); - .6 ships of restricted area of navigation R3-RSN; - .7 ships of restricted area of navigation R3; - .8 ships of restricted area of navigation RN(SCI); - .9 ships of restricted area of navigation RN(SCII).

-Definitions of restricted areas of navigation are given in 2.2.5 of Part I "Classification" of the Rules for the Classification and Construction of Sea-Going Ships.
+Definitions of restricted areas of navigation are given in 2.2.5 of Part I "Classification" of the RS Rules/C.